 The MANDORLA vase in the new format with a height of 20 cm is the smaller counterpart to its predecessor with a height of 29 cm.
-The handcrafted vase functions as an interior object in its own right and is also the perfect companion for short-stemmed flower bouquets.Stuttgart artist Reiner Xaver Sedelmeier, in collaboration with KPM head designer Thomas Wenzel, has combined the MANDORLA design with porcelain and applied it to mugs, vases and jugs.
+The handcrafted vase functions as an interior object in its own right and is also the perfect companion for short-stemmed flower bouquets.Stuttgart artist Reiner Xaver Sedelmeier, in collaboration with KPM head designer Thomas Wenzel, has combined the MANDORLA design with porcelain and applied it to cup, vases and jugs.

 Show moreHistory